8 Factors for Choosing a Logging Framework

 }

-The challenge with structured logs that they sacrifice human readability in their raw state, which can be less ideal for development contexts.
+The challenge with structured logs is that they sacrifice human readability in their raw state, which can be less ideal for development contexts.

 To counter this, many frameworks offer pretty-printing options to enhance readability during development while seamlessly reverting to the more efficient, structured format in production.